BlackBerry Dynamics

 BlackBerry Enterprise Mobility Server (BEMS)

 The BlackBerry Dynamics platform offers enterprise mBaaS (Mobile Backend as a Service) capabilities.
 Many of these mBaaS services are implemented in the BlackBerry Enterprise Mobility Server (BEMS).
-BEMS provides programmatic connectivity through standardized APIs to enterprise systems including Microsoft SharePoint, Microsoft Lync, Microsoft Exchange, Cisco Jabber, Active Directory and more.
+BEMS provides programmatic connectivity through standardized APIs to enterprise systems including Microsoft SharePoint, Microsoft Teams, Microsoft Exchange, Cisco Jabber, Active Directory and more.
 BEMS provides APIs to invoke services such as push notifications, directory lookups, key value store, document access, IM, and presence.
 Developers can add these services to apps without having extensive knowledge of how to configure or connect to specific back-end systems of records.

 These high quality enterprise back-end services are leveraged by BlackBerry Work, BlackBerry Connect, and other BlackBerry Secured apps.
 ISV and custom BlackBerry Secured apps can also make use of these services.